-

 Kate Fox

 Kate believes the financial community plays a crucial role in creating a more sustainable world for future generations.
 Kate’s experience analysing smaller companies has left her with a natural enthusiasm for businesses that address unmet needs or challenge the status quo, as well as an appreciation of their long term potential.
 Kate joined Baillie Gifford in 2002 and is an Investment Manager and decision maker in the Positive Change Team, as well as a Partner of the firm.
-She is a CFA Charterholder and graduated MA in Economics and Maths from the University of Edinburgh in 2001.
+She graduated MA in Economics and Maths from the University of Edinburgh in 2001.

 Lee Qian